Radgar123/UnityTestScriptsToGenerateLevel/README.md

 # UnityTestScriptsToGenerateLevel
 This project is the base for scripts, code snippets that represent the Character Controller on new Imput System.
-Include also MapGenerator , ScoreController and PlayerInteraction
+Include also MapGenerator , ScoreController and PlayerInteraction.
+Created by Jakub Bera